singularlogic/mitigate-documentation/docs/pd_risk_ass.rst

 - Once you have made all the changes, press the “Execute” button.
 The system will notify you that your Risk Assessment was successufully executed.

 .. image:: assets/ra4.png

+- You can now view the RA reports and the attack paths.